-Next to the changing leaves, I can’t think of too many things that are more symbolic of the change in seasons from summer to fall here in Vermont, than apples.
+Next to the turning leaves, I can’t think of too many things that are more symbolic of the change in seasons from summer to fall here in Vermont than apples.

 Here are my favorite ways to add apples into my meals.

-The sweet, crunchy apple and salty, smokey ham pair really nicely together, giving you an out of the ordinary breakfast experience.
+The sweet, crunchy apple and salty, smoked ham pair really nicely together, giving you an out of the ordinary breakfast experience.

 Mix up your typical sandwich toppings by adding a few apple slices.
 Try it out in a grilled cheese, classic turkey, or ham sandwich.

 Apples add a great crunch to green salads and pair nicely with lots of other yummy ingredients.
 I like the combination of carrots, celery, cucumber, shredded beets, walnuts, dried cranberries, and apples with a balsamic vinaigrette.
 To make it an entrée salad, add a piece of grilled chicken and a scoop of quinoa.
 Apples are also a great addition in chicken or tuna salad.

 Warm, homemade, topped with a scoop of rich, creamy vanilla ice cream, of course.

 9. Apple and Butternut Squash Bisque (recipe below)

 Butternut and squash bisque is perhaps one of the dishes I look most forward to in the fall.
 Everything about it – the color, the smell, the warmth – just scream fall to me.
 And, adding a good dose of apple cider to the mix, just makes it that much more delicious.